When you’re publishing an effect, keep in mind that it will first be reviewed to make sure it meets Spark AR’s Review Policies before it can go live.

 My effect wasn’t accepted because my demo video was not captured in the Facebook or Instagram camera

-You need to record a live demo of a real person using your effect directly from the Instagram or Facebook camera, with no editing or post-production.
+You need to record a live demo of your effect being used, directly from the Instagram or Facebook camera, with no editing or post-production.

 If you take a screen recording of a default Spark preview or film your laptop or mobile device screen, your effect will be rejected.

 My effect wasn’t accepted because it promotes the use or depicts the sale of a potentially dangerous cosmetic procedure.